 4. Ask at least one question where they struggle.

 This might sound mean to some extent and maybe it is.
 But if you ask a candidate 10 questions and they solve all 10 easily, they will perceive it to be an easy interview and will associate that with how challenging the work might be.
 That might lead to them not being very excited about the role.
 The harder it is to get somewhere, the more we appreciate it.
 Also, it gives you a lot of meaningful data on how they react in a difficult/ stressful situation.

-Obviously that does not mean that we have to ask them hard questions and make them feel like they lost.
+Obviously, that does not mean that we have to ask the hard questions and make them feel like they lost.
 The intention is quite the opposite.
 The candidate and the interviewer are evaluating each other.
-Let's push each other to have atleast one challenge that's new so that the discussion has taught us something new, irrespective of the result.
+Let's push each other to have at least one challenge that's new so that the discussion has taught us something new, irrespective of the result.